Pilgrimage to Poland, 2010

 St Stanislaus’s Procession on the first Sunday after May 8 gathers Poland’s cardinals and bishops, an array of celebrities, and huge crowds of the faithful, who follow the relics of the country’s patron saints from the Wawel Cathedral.

 The Basilica of the Virgin Mary’s at the Grand Square is an immense Gothic church, the city of Krakow’s principal temple since the 13th century.
-(See picture left) It boasts the world’s greatest Gothic sculpture among its many excellent works of art.
+(See picture above) It boasts the world’s greatest Gothic sculpture among its many excellent works of art.
 Huge stained-glass widows of the chancel date from the 14th century.

 The Basilica of St. Francis is a stately 13th century Romanesque church.
 It has some masterpiece stain-glass windows by Krakow genius artist and playwright Stanislaw Wyspianski from the turn of the 20th century, notably “The Creation” above the church entrance.
 We saw a 15th-century a cloister with fine frescoes and stunning floral decor by the same artist.
 Adjoining the church is a Franciscan monastery.
 Whilst present we heard the Franciscan monks singing the midday Office.
 While many religious Orders in England are in freefall and monastic life is in crisis, it was encouraging to witness many young monks in traditional habits, not only here, but everywhere in Poland.
 The numerous priests, nuns and monks that we saw, gives witness to a vibrant Polish Church, with the seminaries, convents and abbeys full.
 Whilst many nuns and religious Sisters in Britain have thrown off their habit and veil, they are worn with pride in Poland.
 The result is that Vocations are plentiful.